-- Table design (wet, dry, underwater). - Material composition, surface finish, and composition of coatings. - Volume of material removed. - Duration of cutting or gouging. - Size, air volume, ventilation, and filtration of the workplace. - Personal protective equipment. - Number of welding and cutting systems in operation. - Other workplace processes that may produce fumes.
+- Table design (wet, dry, underwater). - Material composition, surface finish, and composition of coatings. - Volume of material removed. - Duration of cutting or gouging. - Size, air volume, ventilation and filtration of the work area. - Personal protective equipment. - Number of welding and cutting systems in operation. - Other site processes that may produce fumes.

-If the workplace must conform to national or local regulations, only monitoring or testing done at the site can determine whether the workplace is above or below allowable levels.
+If the workplace must conform to national or local regulations, only monitoring or testing done at the site can determine whether the site is above or below allowable levels.